henrichg/PhoneProfilesPlus/README.md

 - [Store applicaion (download)](https://apt.izzysoft.de/fdroid/index/apk/com.looker.droidify)
 &nbsp;&nbsp;&nbsp;_IzzyOnDroid repository is included_

-__Direct download of apk is not recommended for Android 13+ for security reason.
-Use instead Droid-ify, if in your device is not any application store and install PhoneProfilesPlus from it.__
+__NOTE: Direct download of apk is not recommended for Android 13+ for security reason.
+Use instead Droid-ify, if in your device is not any application store, and install PhoneProfilesPlus from it.__

 __[GitHub PPP release (direct download)](https://github.com/henrichg/PhoneProfilesPlus/releases/latest/download/PhoneProfilesPlus.apk)__
   &nbsp;&nbsp;&nbsp;_[Number of downloads by version](https://hanadigital.github.io/grev/?user=henrichg&repo=phoneprofilesplus)_